MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-nonstock-items.md

 2. Open the card for a catalog item that you want to convert to a normal item.
 3. On the **Catalog Item Card** page, choose the **Create Item** action.

-A new item card pre-filled with information from the catalog item and an item template are created.
+A new item card prefilled with information from the catalog item and an item template is created.
 You can edit the information about the new item if needed.
 To learn more about creating items, go to [Register New Items](inventory-how-register-new-items.md).

 > [!NOTE]
-> An item reference is automatically item between the vendor's item number and your new item number.
+> An item reference is automatically created between the vendor's item number and your new item number.
 To learn more about item references, go to [Use Item References](inventory-how-use-item-cross-refs.md).

 ## To sell a catalog item and convert it to a normal item